gigya/cdc-starter-kit/docs/basic.md

 # Basic Usage

-In this guide we will explain how to configure this demo website to support the basic features that Gigya offers using the webSdk and the Screensets + Configuration in the console.
+In this guide, we will explain how to configure this demo website to support the basic features that Gigya offers using the web SDK and the Screensets, and with some configuration in the console.

 ## 1. Project Overview

-This project is a Simple Page Application (except for the edit-profile.page, only for logged users) where the user will be in two different states: __logged__ or __not logged__, and the content rendered will be selected in function of these.
+This project is a Simple Page Application (except for the edit-profile page, only for logged users) where the user will be in two different states: __logged__ or __not logged__, and the content rendered will be selected in function of these.

 | Not Logged | Logged |
 |-|-|